Electrodynamics of Vortices in Quasi-2D Scalar Bose-Einstein Condensates: Introduction

-For non-rotating three-dimensional (3D) ${}^4 \textrm{He}$ superfluid without dissipation, in the limit where the superfluid density is constant outside vortices, Refs. \cite{halperin1979,Ambegaokar1980} presented the duality between vortices in a thin cylindrical system and 2D electrodynamics.
-Refs. \cite{Kleinert1989,Kleinert2008} extended it to the general 3D case by using $\phi^4$ theory and minimizing the action with respect to the fluctuation of the superfluid density.
-In the absence of an external potential, Ref. \cite{NEU1990_NLSE} studied the asymptotic vortex dynamics in 2D nonlinear Schr\"odinger equation, and Ref. \cite{NEU1990_NLWE} constructed the duality between 2D electrodynamics and vortices in the (2+1) dimensional nonlinear wave equation.
-For the non-rotating scalar BEC without dissipation, when the BEC number density is approximately constant, it has been shown that the motion of the vortex can be described according to the nonrelativistic dynamics of stings in 3D system \cite{FISCHER1999}, and the effective Maxwell's equations in a quasi-2D system \cite{Simula2020}.
-This connection is valid for an inhomogeneous time-independent BEC number density in the case of a non-rotating quasi-2D scalar BEC \cite{johansen2024}.
+For nonrotating three-dimensional (3D) ${}^4 \textrm{He}$ superfluid without dissipation, a duality between vortices in a thin cylindrical system and 2D electrodynamics has been reported in the limit where the superfluid density is constant outside vortices \cite{halperin1979,Ambegaokar1980}.
+Such a duality has been extended to the general 3D case by using $\phi^4$ theory and minimizing the action with respect to the fluctuation of the superfluid density \cite{Kleinert1989,Kleinert2008}.
+In the absence of an external potential, the asymptotic vortex dynamics in 2D nonlinear Schr\"odinger equation has been studied \cite{NEU1990_NLSE}, and a duality between 2D electrodynamics and vortices in the (2+1) dimensional nonlinear wave equation has been put forward \cite{NEU1990_NLWE}.
+For the nonrotating scalar BEC without dissipation, when the BEC number density is approximately constant, it has been shown that the motion of the vortex can be described according to the nonrelativistic dynamics of strings in 3D system \cite{FISCHER1999}, and the effective Maxwell's equations in a quasi-2D system \cite{Simula2020}.
+This connection is valid for an inhomogeneous time-independent BEC number density in the case of a nonrotating quasi-2D scalar BEC \cite{johansen2024}.

 However, the BEC number density is zero at the core of a vortex, and thus, a vortex has a finite core size, which is about the order of the healing length (coherence length) $\xi_h \coloneqq \hbar / \sqrt{2 M g n_m}$, where $n_m$ is the mean BEC number density \cite{ginzburg1958}.
 As a result, the fluctuation of the BEC number density cannot be neglected, especially around the core of the vortex.
 To simplify the problem, the point-vortex model (PVM) has been widely used.
-Yet, such description cannot account for the dynamic vortex creation and annihilation processes if one uses the mean-field Gross-Pitaevskii equation (GPE) under non-rotating quasi-2D scalar BEC without dissipation \cite{Pedro2011,Richaud2021,Richaud2023,corso2024}.
+Yet, such description cannot account for the dynamic vortex creation and annihilation processes if one uses the mean-field Gross-Pitaevskii equation (GPE) under nonrotating quasi-2D scalar BEC without dissipation \cite{Pedro2011,Richaud2021,Richaud2023,corso2024}.
 It thus remains to be established whether the connection between vortices and effective Maxwell's electrodynamics is valid in a quasi-2D scalar BEC with dissipation, beyond the PVM or under rotation.